-2014 Data: In 2014, the completion of SAS' Building Q LEED Gold certified office included a substantial effort to minimize environmental impact for both construction and ongoing operation.
-The building design and construction process ensured a minimal site footprint, higher than mandated erosion and stormwater controls, reduced heat island impact, maximized green space, use of native and drought-tolerant plants, and more.
+2015 Data: In 2015, SAS achieved Existing Building LEED certification for three buildings and initiated certification projects for two others.
+Adoption of green building practices includes a substantial effort to minimize environmental impact for both construction and ongoing operation.
+Building design and construction processes ensure a minimal site footprint, higher than mandated erosion and stormwater controls, reduced heat island impact, maximized green space, use of native and drought-tolerant plants, and more.

-Awareness & Engagement
+Awareness and Engagement